Skip to content

 • collaboration with Indigenous organisations.

-The extent to which health care systems and providers are aware of and responsive to Indigenous Australians’ perspectives determines health care outcomes.
+The extent to which health care systems and providers are aware of and responsive to First Nations people’s perspectives determines health care outcomes.

 Self-determination